awslabs/deeplearning-emr/mxnet-spark/README.md

 # Distributed Inference using Apache MXNet and Apache Spark on Amazon EMR

 In this article we will demonstrate how to run distributed offline inference on large datasets using [Aapche MXNet](http://mxnet.apache.org/) (incubating) and [Apache Spark](https://spark.apache.org/) on [Amazon EMR](https://aws.amazon.com/emr/) platform.
-We will explain how offline inference is useful, why it is challenging, and how you can leverage MXNet and Spark on Amazon EMR to overcome this challenge.
+We will explain how offline inference is useful, why it is challenging, and how you can leverage MXNet and Spark on Amazon EMR to overcome the challenges.

 ## Distributed Inference on Large Datasets - Need and Challenges